kaykay-dv/pocketsearch/README.md

 - Highlightning search results and extracting snippets
 - Autocomplete features

-Pocketsearch does not have any dependencies other than Python (3.8 or higher).
+Pocketsearch does not have any dependencies other than Python (3.8 or higher) itself.

 # Quick start